What: the southern portion of the GR-7 trail.

 Since we don’t carry a stove, we subsisted on our normal walking no-cook diet of bread, locally produced cheese, jamón serrano, yogurt, crackers, nuts, fresh fruit and vegetables, sausage, tuna, packaged pastries and cookies, juices, wine, and chocolate.

 We frequently ate in the small town cafes.
 The quality of the food in these places, however modest they looked, was generally quite good and we had many very tasty meals.
 Since our Spanish is rudimentary and menus were usually non-existent, ordering was often a puzzle and often we simply asked the proprietor to feed us.
 We were never disappointed with this approach.
-On two occasions, someone had to phone the cook at home to come to make us a meal.
+On two occasions, someone had to phone the cook at home to come in to make us a meal.
 The cafes were almost all very friendly and kind to us.
 Overall, we spent approximately $20 US per person per day on food.

 Finding water was easy.
 Towns and villages have public water sources called fonts, usually located in the square next to the church.
 The fonts are sometimes very old and sometimes very elaborately decorated.
 Rarely, these would be posted as non-potable, but the vast majority had good water.
 Farmhouses were also a source of water and there are many on the route.
 We never treated water, and we purchased water only in Venta Romana, where the well water is not very palatable.